 These are not gentle people is the story of that night, and of what happened next.
 It’s a courtroom drama, a profound exploration of collective guilt and individual justice, and a fast-paced literary thriller.

 "These Are Not Gentle People is a South African tragedy.
 Page after page reveals the painful truth, that the sun has set on Mandela’s Rainbow Nation.
 Dreams and hopes of a better future have been silenced by fear, racial tension and a disengaged political system.
 The lives of the characters, from the landless and poor blacks, to the white landowners caught in a vortex of fear and oblivion, are a true reflection of South Africa’s unfinished business – building a country that belongs to all.
 For the people of Parys, that dream is elusive and the contestation for a place under the sun, is fierce, brutal and deadly.
 A gripping and painful read, told with empathy and nuance.
 These are not gentle people, is an uncomfortable reminder that the past is not over." – Redi Tlhabi

 Andrew Harding is the author of the internationally acclaimed The Mayor of Mogadishu and a foreign correspondent for BBC News.
 He left Britain in 1991 and has since lived and worked in the former Soviet Union, Asia, Kenya, and – for the past decade – in South Africa.
-His radio and television reports have won him international recognition, including an Emmy, and awards from Britain, Hong Kong, France and Monaco.
+His radio and television reports have won him international recognition, including an Emmy.
 He currently lives in Johannesburg with his family.